 100 Percent Pure

 All of 100% Pure Cosmetics products are gluten free except for their mascaras.
 The company spokesperson tells Healthy Family that they are very sensitive about declaring possible allergens in their products.
 The folks at 100 Percent Pure know many people suffer from gluten and other allergies.
 Although Vitamin E is often derived from gluten, the Vitamin E used in 100 Percent Pure products is gluten free because it’s derived from cold pressing rice bran.
 All of 100 Percent Pure’s products are also free of soy and corn.
 This company is a favorite.
 Their cleansers, moisturizers, lip gloss, and foundations are all fantastic.
-They have a body scrub made with essential oils that doubles as a nice shaving cream and moisturizer.
+They have a body scrub made with essential oils that doubles as a nice shaving cream and moisturizer, but also make sure you get the best shavers, at www.shavingforbaldmen.com you will find the best ones.
 Shop for makeup from 100% Pure – no synthetic chemicals, chemical preservatives, artificial fragrances, artificial colors, harsh detergents or any other unhealthy toxins.

 Aubrey Organics also has a line of hypoallergenic cosmetics and personal care products for people with makeup allergies.
 Gluten and Corn allergy sufferers will find a long list of safe cosmetics.
 I have compiled my own safe list, based on information I received from the company spokesperson.
 Do double check with Aubrey for accuracy before you order any hypoallergenic makeup product.